 Part Three: Boston

 Where we’re staying // We’ll be popping our Boston cherry at The Inn at Hastings Park in the historic suburb of Lexington, and we already apologize for that analogy.
 But first timers, you know?
-Complete with patriotic decor and fireplaces in all of the guest rooms, it looks like the perfect introduction to traditional New England style.
+Complete with patriotic decor and fireplaces in every room, it’s the perfect intro to traditional New England style.

 Photo credits: Inn at Hastings Park

-Where we’re eating // With less than 72 hours in Boston, we don’t want to overbook ourselves, but we couldn’t help but make a few advance reservations.
+Where we’re eating // With less than 72 hours in Boston, we don’t want to overbook ourselves.
+But we also couldn’t help but make a few advance reservations!
 First up, lunch at Harvest, which is apparently the go-to spot in Harvard Square.
 Later that night, we’re headed to America’s oldest restaurant, Union Oyster House.
 We’ll take all the lobsta and chowda you’ve got, please!

 the romantic & the wino